Cimex lectularius L.

 Bugs will sometimes hide in the crevices of upholstered furniture and mattresses created by folds, buttons, and cording.
 Thoroughly vacuum all upholstery—including the undersides—mattresses, and pillows.
 Launder bedding and dry in a warm air dryer.
 Mattresses, upholstered furniture, and cushions can be treated with “dry” steam.
 It is best to use two professional-grade steamers with low vapor flow rates, each with one-gallon capacities.
 This allows one unit to always be hot between water refills.
 The steam should exit through a wand with multiple ports to reduce the risk of blowing the bugs out of their hiding places.
 Using an infrared thermometer, make certain that the area just treated is at least 176°F. (80°C).
 Depending on the steam unit used, the wand should pass over the surface of the fabric at about a foot every ten seconds.
 Two products, Bedlam® (phenothrin w/ pyrodone) and Sterifab® (phenothrin w/ isopropanol), are registered for application to mattresses, pet bedding, carpets, and other sensitive areas as allowed by the labeling.
 Bedlam® has been shown to have ovicidal properties with up to 90 percent of bed bug eggs not hatching.
 Both materials have excellent contact kill and demonstrate residual activity for up to seven days.

 Pesticides can be applied to cracks and crevices of dressers, wooden bed frames and headboards, door and window trim, baseboards, and similar sites.
 Three classes of insecticides are reviewed: (1) Botanical insecticides containing natural pyrethrins will repel insects and can “knock down” bed bugs for a period of time, but natural pyrethrins quickly deteriorate and do not provide the necessary residual action of some other materials.
 Finishes on furniture and other wood items may be damaged from the petroleum carriers contained in aerosol pyrethrins.
 (2) Inorganic materials such as silica gel, boric acid, and diatomaceous earth will provide long-term control, provided they are used in an environment with low humidity.
 These inorganic materials have very low repellency, a long residual life, and can provide good control if thoroughly applied to cracks and crevices.
 However, they are typically white in color and may leave the surface of items with an undesirable film unless they are carefully applied.
 (3) Synthetic pyrethroids such as deltamethrin, lambda-cyhalothrin and others can provide good control if they are carefully and thoroughly applied to suspected bed bug harborages.
 They are relatively long-lived residuals and will not damage materials that are not harmed by water.
 Consideration should be given to the fact that people typically spend in excess of eight hours per day in the bedroom.
 If the insecticides are properly applied, there should be little risk of exposure.
 Recent studies have demonstrated that some populations of bed bugs are exhibiting resistance/tolerance to several of the more commonly used synthetic pyrethroid insecticides.
 However, the microencapsulated materials such as Onslaught® (esfenvalerate) and Demand CS (lamba-cyhalothrin), and a suspended concentrate, Suspend SC (deltamethrin), can offer rapid reduction of susceptible populations.
 Bed bugs have not shown resistance to a relatively new material, Phantom® (chlorfenapyr).
 However, chlorfenapyr may require ten days kill the bugs.
 During this ten-day period it is important to realize that the bugs may still be active and females may wander and deposit viable eggs in other locations.
 These products are injected or sprayed into cracks and crevices or bed frames, baseboards, dressers and drawers, and as spot treatments to carpet along walls.
 An insect growth regulator, (S)-hydroprene (Gentrol®), interferes with the bugs’ development and renders the adults sterile.
 Since it does not kill adults or nymphs it must be used in conjunction with a contact insecticide such as Phantom®, Suspend®, Demand®, and so forth.
 Gentrol® is applied to the same locations as these contact insecticides.
+Heat treatments, in conjunction with insecticides, is a very effective strategy to control bed bugs.

 For bed bug infestations other than the common bed bug, C. lectularius, the bird or bat that has occupied the structure should be removed and measures taken to prevent the reentry of the animals.
 The materials listed for the common bed bug will also control the other species, providing that treatment considerations be given to the potential harborages (e.g., crevices between rafters, cracks in chimney flues) that will differ from the common bed bug.